3ICE/wsd17-DAAK/README.md

 ## General description of what we are doing and how we are doing that
-(what kinds of views, models are needed), how they relate to each other, and what is the implementation order: Todo
+(what kinds of views, models are needed), how they relate to each other, and what is the implementation order:

+First we cloned the heroku getting started.
+Then we implemented login, logout and 3rd party authorization.

 # Our first task is creating this readme.md file